pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ### Assets

 Assets include [cash and cash equivalents](https://www.investopedia.com/terms/c/cashandcashequivalents.asp) or liquid assets, which may include Treasury bills and certificates of deposit.
 [Accounts receivables](https://www.investopedia.com/terms/a/accountsreceivable.asp) are the amount of money owed to the company by its customers for the sale of its product and service.
-Inventory is also considered an asset.
+Inventory is also considered an [[Asset]].

 ### Liabilities